 The BHF has a clear and transparent policy that not only ensures the selection and retention of high calibre leaders but also ensures our donors, supporters, staff, volunteers, beneficiaries and public recognise the importance of accountability in all aspects of our work including the determination of pay and benefits of the senior team.

 The Board of Trustees is responsible for defining BHF’s Executive Group Pay Policy and deciding on the salaries of the Chief Executive and the Executive Group Directors.
 The Board delegates this responsibility to the Remuneration Committee which is chaired by Denise Collis, an independent non-executive, senior Human Resources specialist who is not a trustee of the BHF.
-In the financial year 2017 to 2018 our Chief Executive was paid £179,000.
+In the financial year 2018 to 2019 our Chief Executive’s total remuneration was £211,105, which consists of a basic salary, a cash payment in lieu of pension, and taxable benefits.
+His basic salary of £183,475 was below the median of the top 100 salaries in the charity sector according to Third Sector’s 2019 charity pay survey.
 More information about pay ranges for our senior staff is in our Annual Report and Accounts.

 Our Executive Pay Principles